Mashael2030/Diabetes-Health-Indicators-Classfication/Documentation/Description writeup.md

 - K-Neatest Neighbors
 - Decision Tree
 - Random Forest
-- Stacking
 - Bagging
 - Naive Bayes
 - Ensembling with Voting (HARD,SOFT,AVERAGE)

 ## Tools
 * Python and Jupyter Notebook
-* Numpy and Pandas for data manipulation
+* Pandas and dataprep for data manipulation
-* Matplotlib, Seaborn and Plotly for visuializations
+* Seaborn and Plotly for visuializations
-* Sklearn for ML algorithms
+* Sklearn for ML algorithms.

 ## Communication
 The project process and result has presented.
 To see the presentation slides click [HERE](https://github.com/iamal95/Bank-Loan-classification/blob/main/Documents/BankLoan%20Presentation.pdf).